-Issues become more sensitive and tracking more critical during times of change.
+Issue tracking becomes more critical during times of change.
 An organization that’s undergoing rapid expansion will suddenly have a lot more to keep track of than before it began to grow.
-Similarly, you may be able to handle IT help desk requests using a spreadsheet or email system if things are the way they’ve been for years.
-But if you’re moving or adding substantial numbers of staff or putting new systems into place – the spreadsheet begins to show the strain.
+Similarly, an organization may be able to handle IT help desk requests using a spreadsheet or email system if it’s been the status quo for many years.
+But if the business is moving, adding substantial numbers of staff, or putting new systems into place – the spreadsheet begins to show the strain.

-The need to track issues is not confined to IT or customer service.
-Marketing, finance, facilities management, human resources and retail organization all manage recurring tasks and externally driven activities like complaint management.
-What’s surprising is that departments across the board struggle to stay current with spreadsheets when issue tracking software makes the whole process so much more efficient.
+Every department and industry has unique issues to track.
+Marketing, finance, facilities management, human resources, and retail organizations all manage recurring tasks and externally driven activities like complaint management.
+However, departments across the board struggle to stay current with spreadsheets and other manual tracking processes.

-No matter what the issue, when it is reported, three challenges instantly arise: capturing the issues, acting on them effectively, and being able to report on how the issue was resolved.
-That last point is critical; one of the most frequent complaints about organizational process is that problems that are heatedly discussed at one meeting are subsequently ignored.
+No matter what the issue or when it is reported, three immediate challenges arise for issue tracking: capturing the issues, acting on them effectively, and reporting on how the issue was resolved.
+That last point is critical; a consistent complaint about the organizational process is that problems that are heatedly discussed at one meeting are subsequently ignored.
 It’s as if the process of discussing them is enough to make them disappear.
 But that’s not the way to build customer or employee satisfaction.

 Here are the three key reasons why you need to have a formal issue tracking system:

-- You can keep track of every issue that has been raised, whatever the department or the nature of the problem.
-If someone finds a solution to a frequently asked question, or one area of the business is doing better than others at managing everyday issues, you can capture these best practices and apply them more widely throughout the organization.
-An issue tracking system allows you to rapidly access answers and information, and maintain a dashboard tracking the history of issues and solutions, creating reports, monitoring and sharing far more effective.
+You can keep track of every issue, regardless of the department or the nature of the problem.
+If there’s a solution to a frequently asked question, or one department has discovered a more efficient way to manage a process, you can capture these best practices and apply them more widely throughout the organization.
+An issue tracking system allows you to rapidly access answers and information and maintain a dashboard for tracking the history of issues and solutions.
+This makes creating reports, monitoring issues, and sharing information far easier.

-- You can monitor any action that has been taken on the issue.
-Once an issue has been submitted, you need to know who is responsible for solving the query.
-If it needs to be escalated or dealt with by another department, the issue tracking software will show the status of the query, the project ‘ownership’, and prevent a complex issue from getting lost.
-A good issue tracking system will allow you to track any actions taken on an issue with a quick glance at a dashboard, including automated reminders and status updates keep everyone in the loop.
+You can monitor any action that has been taken on an issue.
+Once an issue has been submitted, it’s important to stay track of who’s responsible for resolving it.
+If it needs to be escalated or dealt with by another department, the issue tracking software will show the status of the query and the project ‘ownership.’
+A good issue tracking system will allow you to track any actions taken on an issue with a quick glance on a dashboard.
+Automated reminders and status updates keep everyone in the loop.

-- You can keep people informed about what has happened with each issue.
+You can keep people informed about what has happened with each issue.
 This is key for customer satisfaction and business efficiency.
-The more issues there are, the more potential answers, the greater the number of staff who could interact with the issue – all these factors mean that issues can easily become lost or confused.
-An issue tracking system will streamline the management of even the most complex set of queries, complaints or special requests.
-People who believe they have been heard, understood and answered are far more likely to remain loyal customers or efficient, satisfied employees.
+The more issues there are, the more staff who could interact with the issue – all these factors mean that issues can easily become lost or confused.
+An issue tracking system streamlines management for even the most complex issues, complaints, or special requests.
+People who know their requests and submissions have been understood and answered are far more likely to remain loyal customers or efficient, satisfied employees.

-Within every organization, individuals and departments are managing day-to-day processes using Post-It Notes, email systems and spreadsheets.
-The stress of manual monitoring and management is considerable, and consistently leads to mistakes, inefficiencies, and lack of clarity about issues.
+Within every organization, individuals and departments are managing day-to-day processes using sticky notes, email inboxes, and spreadsheets.
+The stress of manual monitoring and management is considerable, and consistently leads to mistakes, inefficiencies, and lack of clarity regarding issues.
 As organizations grow, micro-hiccups in issue management become major organizational challenges.
-What’s surprising is that it needn’t be this way.
-Issue tracking software systems are easy and intuitive – and very affordable.
+But it doesn’t have to be this way.
+Issue tracking software systems are easy and intuitive – and affordable.
 Any organization can improve its bottom line, staff satisfaction and customer retention using issue tracking software.
-The question is, why don’t more people get off the spreadsheet/email treadmill and on to an easier system.
-Maybe we like the misery?